amirsalmanii/Today_Price/README.md

 # todays-price-gold-and-etc
-this app show you today s prices of gold , dollar , bitcoin ,euro and .. for iranian
+this app show today's price of gold ,dollar ,bitcoin ,euro and ... for iranian

-for use this script you need :
+for use this script you need : lwp

 arch =>   you need install lwp (arch base) ==>   sudo pacman -S perl-lwp-protocol-https